Briankipngeno-1/My-Portfolio-Projects/README.md

 -- Total Cases vs Total Deaths
--- Shows likelihood of dying if you contract covid in your country
+-- Shows the likelihood of dying if you contract covid in your country

 Select Location, date, total_cases,total_deaths, (total_deaths/total_cases)*100 as DeathPercentage From PortfolioProject..CovidDeaths